The History of Political Science at UMaine

 After Dow’s retirement, the Department of History and Government was divided into separate units The new Department of Political Science began in 1966 under the leadership of Dr. Eugene Mawhinney, a graduate of the University of Maine who had earned a Ph.D. in constitutional law from the University of Illinois.
 Under Mawhinney, the Department’s faculty grew, and new courses were added in the four principal areas of political science: American government, comparative governments, international relations and political theory.
 The number of political science majors rose to approximately 100 students per class, and it remains an extremely popular major today.

 The faculty of the Department of Political Science have won numerous recognitions.
-Ours is one of the very few departments on campus to have had four members as recipients of the Distinguished Maine Professor Award: Walter Schoenberger (1963), Robert Thomson (1969), Eugene Mawhinney (1982) and James Warhola (2002).
+Ours is one of the very few departments on campus to have had five members as recipients of the Distinguished Maine Professor Award: Walter Schoenberger (1963), Robert Thomson (1969), Eugene Mawhinney (1982), James Warhola (2002), and Rich Powell (2020).
 Faculty members’ publications have gained the Department a national and international reputation.
 Students often take part in research projects with professors.
 Each year a substantial group of graduating seniors are initiated into Pi Sigma Alpha (the national political science honors society).
 Many seniors continue their education through law schools and other graduate programs.
 A significant number of our departmental alumni have pursued careers in the Maine state executive branch, in the Maine legislature, in Maine municipal governments, and in the federal government.